dzontech/sass-web-presentation/README.md

-# Sass-web-presentation
+# sass-web-presentation
-Zajednicki projekat za predmet Web tehnologije sa (Ivan Krstic, Marko Djordjevic)
+Group university project with Ivan Krstic and Marko Djordjevic